wizardofki-mage/LC-3-Five-Exam-Averaging-ASM-Program/README.md

 * [Contact](#Contact)

 ## General info
-A program written in LC-3 assembly language for averaging five exam scores and displaying the minimum, maximum, average, and their corresponding letter grade.
+TeamBAwesomeOption2TestScoreCalculator.asm is a program written in LC-3 assembly language for averaging five exam scores and displaying the minimum, maximum, average, and their corresponding letter grade.
 This is the course group project for CIS-11: Computer Architecture and Organization, taught at Moreno Valley College by Prof. Kasey Nguyen, PhD.

 ## Collaborators